appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### Client side search

-Client side search controls whether the user is able to search the entire data set for their query, or only what's currently shown in the table widget.
+Client side search controls whether the user can search the entire data set for their query, or only what's currently shown in the table widget.

 #### Column sorting